-When we are going to visit a foreign country for the first time, there are a lot of questions popping up in our minds.
-I will let you know those ten things about visiting Costa Rica you need to know before getting here!
+When you are going to visit a foreign country for the first time, there are many questions popping up in your mind.
+Here are those ten things about Costa Rica you need to know before getting here!

 The top 10 things you need to know about Costa Rica: